15 Things They Don’t Tell You (But Should) Before You Go to Switzerland

 But head to the very west and you will get French, all the way down to Geneva and the French border.

-In the South in the center you have a small park of Italian, which gives like a Mediterranean feel!
+In the South, in the center, you have a small Italian part, which gives it a Mediterranean feel!

-But don’t don’t stress, English is spoken almost everywhere.
+But don’t stress, English is spoken almost everywhere.

 You Often Have to Pay to Use Public Toilets